 - When the setLoop Parameter is set to False, you will need to change the global.Defects.loopCount to a different value than 1 to view multiple results.
 In the example below, it is set to 20.
 This means that 20 rows will be created with the file data.

-Next, you will need to add a new Receiver to provide usable, formatted output data.
-For this example, we will be using the DelimitedFileReceiver to create a comma delimited text file.
+Next, you must add a new Receiver to provide usable, formatted output data.
+For this example, we will use the DelimitedFileReceiver to create a comma-delimited text file.

 Complete the following steps:

-- Click on the New Receiver button when viewing the Domain in the Project Dashboard.
+- Click the New Receiver button when viewing the Domain in the Project Dashboard.

 - Enter Delimited in the Filter input field and then select DelimitedFileReceiver.